 Caring for someone can happen very suddenly, sometimes overnight, or you may find yourself doing more and more over many months and years.
 Although it can be rewarding, looking after someone can affect your physical and emotional wellbeing and impact on you financially and socially.
-Download the booklet below to help you identify if you are a carer and to signpost you to your Local Carers Service or to services in the community.

 All carers that come into contact with Social Work are entitled to a carer’s assessment.
 You can ask for an assessment if you feel that you are providing care on a sustainable and regular basis.
 The assessment will involve a Care Manager meeting with you to discuss your particular situation and the range of help available.
 Together with a Care Manager you can work out what your needs are, and the assessment will take account of: the needs of the person you care for; the things you have to do to care; how you are coping; any other support you have (for example friends and family; services in place.
 The Care Manager will discuss with you what type of help might be available and help you make plans and think about the future.

 - a parent caring for a child with special needs.